mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 ---
 layout: post
-title: .
-#title: 'Why use planning poker instead of saying your
+title: 'Why use Planning Poker cards instead of saying your estimate outloud?'
-#estimate outloud?'
-date: 2016-09-08
+date: 2016-09-25
 author: Ruslan Ledesma-Garza
-summary: Something something
+summary: 'This article helps you understand why you really want to follow all steps of Planning
+Poker and use the right tools, specially when you run a distributed Scrum team.
+This article makes for a good reference that you can share with any team member.'
 ---

 <!--